top of page

 therapeutic relationship will grow.

-Should you choose to work with me, I will ask you to sign
+Should you choose to work with me, I will ask you to verbally commit

 the 'Privacy Agreement' document.

-We can then agree a suitable day and time for your weekly session.
+We can then agree the day and time for your weekly session.

 How will I feel?